×

 University of WaterlooOntarioGlobal leader in engineering, computer science, mathematics, quantum computing, and startups; operates the world’s largest post-secondary co-op programme and a top-tier entrepreneurship ecosystem.

-Most Canadian universities require international students to submit English proficiency scores such as IELTS or TOEFL.
-For postgraduate programmes, especially in engineering, computer science, business, and analytics, GRE or GMAT scores may also be required, depending on university policy.
+If you’re planning to pick Canada between the study in Canada vs USA option, you should know that Canadian universities require English proficiency scores.
+You should submit test scores of IELTS or TOEFL.
+If you’re looking at Canada’s postgraduate programmes, especially in engineering, computer science, business, and analytics, GRE or GMAT scores may also be required.
+Look up your desired university’s requirements policy.

 USA Education System Overview